Stack Builders logo

 • Save us money:

-As you probably know the RDBS services were developed specially to reduce the costs of storage, it optimizes the way to store our data, but the CPU does suffer from difficult queries.
+As you probably know the RDBS services were developed specifically to reduce the costs of storage: it optimizes the way to store our data, but the CPU does suffer from difficult queries.
 Storage is really cheap in comparison to the processing.
 The trick is to avoid charging the processor with heavy loads of joins.

 • Centralizing and monitoring: